docsforadobe/after-effects-expression-reference/docs/objects/path-property.md

 !!! note
     This functionality was added in After Effects 15.0 (CC)

 This category contains information relating to mask & shape *paths*.

-This is for working with actual path shapes (with vertices and tangents and such).
+!!! info
+    On this page, we're going to use `thisLayer.mask("Mask 1").maskPath` as a demonstration on how to call these attributes, however note that any method that returns a [Path](#) will work.

 ---